Dimitrios Chatziisaias

-Dimitrios Chatziisaias (Δημήτριος Χατζηισαΐας; born 21 September 1992) is a Greek professional footballer who plays as a centre-back for Persian Gulf Pro League club Esteghlal Khuzestan.
+Dimitrios Chatziisaias (Δημήτριος Χατζηισαΐας; born 21 September 1992) is a Greek professional footballer who plays as a centre-back.

 Career

 Panionios

 In June 2014 Panionios and AO Chania came to an agreement for the movement of Chatziisaias to the club based in Athens.

 PAOK

 On 29 January 2016, PAOK confirmed that Chatziisaias would join the club on 1 February 2016 from Panionios for a club record transfer fee of €1 million, after agreeing terms and signing a 3 1/2-year contract.
 He was presented to the media as a PAOK player on 1 February, where he was handed the number 5 shirt.
 Chatziisaias made his PAOK debut on 7 February, in a 1–0 away loss against champions Olympiacos.
-His first goal came a month later with a kick after an assist of Dimitris Pelkas in PAOK's 2–1 away loss against Panthrakikos.
+His first goal came a month later with a kick after an assist of Dimitrios Pelkas in PAOK's 2–1 away loss against Panthrakikos.

 On 19 August 2016, PAOK officially announced that the international defender is not in club's plans for the 2016–17 season.
 On 20 December 2016, Chatziisaias returned to the first team of PAOK immediately, in order to replace experienced international Georgios Tzavellas.
 Then, there were only stoppers Stelios Malezas, José Ángel Crespo and Fernando Varela in the current squad of the club, so his return was necessary ahead of the upcoming difficult matches in January.